vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

   <figcaption>SY ADC Airspace</figcaption>
 </figure>

+## Maneuvering Area
-## Maneuvering Area Responsibility
+### Maneuvering Area Responsibility
 <figure markdown>
 ![YSSY Maneuvering Area](img/yssymaown.png){ width="350" }
   <figcaption>Maneuvering Area</figcaption>
 </figure>

+#### Heliport Responsibility
+When runway 07 or 25 is in use for either arrivals or departures, the responsibility for management of the helicopter area and associated arriving and departing helicopters falls to **ADC West**.
+During all other runway modes, **ADC East** (if online) takes responsibility for the heliport.

-## Standard Taxi Routes
+### Standard Taxi Routes
 Standard taxi routes establish an implied set of taxi instructions which pilots are expected to comply with in the absence of other instructions.
 All runway crossings require an explicit crossing instruction.

-Controllers **do not** need to explicitely say each taxiway provided it is covered by a standard taxi route in the tables below.
+Controllers **do not** need to explicitly say each taxiway provided it is covered by a standard taxi route in the tables below.

 !!! warning "Important"
     Not all pilots are aware of the existence of standard taxi routes.
 When in doubt, provide full taxi instructions detailing the full desired route.